Vizzuality/gefc-api/README.md

 This project includes multiple `rake` tasks to handle different data import and transformation tasks.

+### All-in-one task

+`folder_name=<full path to the folder containing the data>  bundle exec rake import:all`

+This assumes the following:
+- All the files, except the sankey .json, must be in the root of that folder.
+- There can only be one subfolder, named `sankey`.
+In it, there can only be a single `.json` file that contains the sankey data.

+This command is a simple aggregate of all the commands below, executed back to back in the correct order.
+The operation is not atomic.
+For details on what exactly this command does, check the documentation for each of the subtasks it executes.

+### Step by step / details

+The above command combines all the

 ### Data import

 - `groups:import_csv_file`: Imports a .csv file containing Records.
 Creates associated Indicator, Groups, Subgroups,